Best PC fans in 2024: I've put these case fans through their paces to find the coolest and quietest

 ✅ You want high performance: Second to their unique shine, the QX120 are just really darn good PC fans.
 Some of the best.

-❌ You don't want to rely on an app: It's tough to find good RGB fans without software to control it, but there are options out there.
-With these you're stuck with iCUE, though you can set some hardware lighting modes and then uninstall the app if you prefer.
+❌ You don't want to rely on an app: It's tough to find good RGB fans without software to control them, but there are options out there.
+With these, you're stuck with iCUE, though you can set some hardware lighting modes and then uninstall the app if you prefer.

 I took one look at Corsair's iCUE Link QX120 RGB fans and immediately knew they were the best RGB fans I've seen to date.
-They're stunning, vibrant and it couldn't be any easier to get them synced up and looking great inside your PC.
+They're stunning and vibrant, and it couldn't be any easier to get them synced up and looking great inside your PC.

 Before you even get to laying your eyes on the QX120 in all their RGB glory, you need to install them.
 That's easy enough, thanks to a magnetic snap-together connection on either side of each fan.
 The system is modular, meaning you can choose to install however many fans altogether as you like, hooked up via a single cable to the iCUE Link System Hub.